Cristina Ferrare: Film career and television hosting

 Ferrare made her feature film debut in The Impossible Years (1968) opposite David Niven, playing the daughter of a university psychology professor.
-This was followed by a main role in the Western drama J. W. Coop (also 1968), directed by and starring Cliff Robertson and Geraldine Page.
-She subsequently starred as the titular character in Juan López Moctezuma's horror film Mary, Mary, Bloody Mary (1972), portraying a vampire roving a Mexican village.
+This was followed by a main role in the Western drama J. W. Coop (1972), directed by and starring Cliff Robertson and Geraldine Page.
+She subsequently starred as the titular character in Juan López Moctezuma's horror film Mary, Mary, Bloody Mary (1975), portraying a vampire roving a Mexican village.

 In 1975, Ferrare worked as the spokesperson for Max Factor.

 Ferrare was co-host of A.M.
-Los Angeles on KABC-TV in 1985.
-She co-hosted the television series The Home Show for several months in early 1989.
+Los Angeles on KABC-TV for several years during the late 1980s.
+She also co-hosted the ABC television series The Home Show for several months in early 1989.
 In 1990, Ferrare was featured in print advertising for Ultra Slim-Fast.
+She was also a substitute co-host on Good Morning America and Live! with Regis and Kathie Lee.
 In 1993, she was guest host for two episodes of Vicki!.